← Back to 漢書

 6

 In spring of the sixth year, stars were visible during the daytime.
 In the fourth month of summer, a general amnesty was granted throughout the realm.
-The Changling commandery was ranked at two thousand shi.
+The magistrate of Changling was granted the rank of two thousand shi.
 In the sixth month, walls were built around Changling.
 The Xiongnu raided Di Dao and attacked A Yang.
 Five-parts coins were put into circulation.

 7

 In spring of the eighth year, the palace attendant Zhang Shiqing was enfeoffed as a marquis.
-All palace officials and eunuch officials and their assistants were granted the title of Guan nei hou with food fiefs.
+All palace officials and eunuch officials and their assistants were granted the rank of marquis within the passes, with food fiefs.
 In summer, the Yangtze and Han rivers overflowed their banks, displacing more than ten thousand households.

 8